tanimaraeliassantos/cafe-menu-app/README.md

 # CAFE MENU APP

 The application was built as a practice project for a responsive web design course with FreecodeCamp.
-It features a menu for a cafe thought for coffee nerds, socially conscious hipsters, tea lovers and influencers/freelancers alike. :coffee:
+It features a menu for a cafe thought for coffee nerds, socially conscious hipsters, tea lovers, influencers, and freelancers alike. :coffee:

 ![cafe menu app - Tanimara Elias Santos](assets/images/cafe-menu-showcase.gif)